rodolfodpk/myeslib/README.md

 after this your database should be ready.
 Now:
 ```
 cd ../inventory-jdbi
-java -jar target/inventory-jdbi-0.0.1-SNAPSHOT.jar 10 100 10 100 50
+java -jar target/inventory-jdbi-0.0.1-SNAPSHOT.jar 10 100 10 100
 ```
-The parameters are: jettyMinThreads, jettyMaxThreads, dbPoolMinThreads, dbPoolMaxThreads and eventsQueueConsumers.
+The parameters are:
+* jettyMinThreads
+* jettyMaxThreads
+* dbPoolMinThreads
+* dbPoolMaxThreads
 This service will receive commands as JSON on http://localhost:8080/inventory-item-command.
 It uses Hazelcast just as a cache.

 There is another implementation: inventory-hazelcast.
 It is more tied to Hazelcast since beside caching for snapshots, it uses a distributed map backed by a MapStore implementation to store AggregateRootHistory instances.
 This map is configureed as write-through.
 It also uses a Hazelcast queue to store UnitOfWork instances.
+This Hazelcast implementation has an aditional parameter:

+* eventsQueueConsumers (default =50)

 Finally, in order to create and send commands to the above endpoint, start this in other console:
 ```